 1. Stay Authentic and Know Why You’re Using It.
 Once you know how to copy and paste with Procreate, it’s like learning that boxed cake mix exists.
-Something so basic that’s so useful!
+It’s amazing!

 Yeah, you could go about things the hard way by pulling out the flour and baking powder and making sure you have enough sugar, or you can just crack a few eggs into the boxed cake mix.

 Same way you could re-draw a lot of elements, or you can just copy and paste.

 That said, in the same way that boxed cake mix can sometimes limit your creativity in the kitchen, making copies of your art may do the same thing depending on what you’re going for.

 For me, I’ve definitely fallen into the laziness trap of copying and pasting characters from one scene to another.